Software infrastructure and databases workshop for interns and new engineers

 Topics:

-3. Understanding the concept of database migrations and how to manage them effectively. a.
+- Understanding database migrations and how to manage them effectively. a.
 Why are migrations needed? b.
 How does one go about undoing migrations?

-5. More on data loss prevention, troubleshooting queries, and managing schema changes. * examples of real-world data breaches or security incidents and the importance of data security practices in mitigating such risks.
+- More on data loss prevention, troubleshooting queries, and managing schema changes. * examples of data breaches or security incidents and the importance of data security practices in mitigating such risks.

 Homework: 1.
 Choose a simple database schema and practice writing SQL queries to CRUD (create, read, update, delete) data.
 2. Research and present on a specific database technology used in a popular open-source project.
 3. Identify different migration deployment strategies, how are migrations ‘undone’